tushortz/More-Python-Completions/README.md

 ## Contributing

-All contributions are welcome. fork Python Completions on [Github](https://github.com/tushortz/Python-Completions) and create a pull request.
+All contributions are welcome. fork More Python Completions on [Github](https://github.com/tushortz/More-Python-Completions) and create a pull request.
 Any suggestions or bugs, please let me know.

 ## Licence